billmoling/optionscanner/README.md

 pytest tests/test_slack_notifier.py::SlackNotifierTests::test_each_signal_sends_individual_message
 ```

-Each test file uses built-in fixtures and mock data, so no live Gemini, Slack, or IBKR services are required.
+Unit tests rely on built-in fixtures and mock data, so no live Gemini, Slack, or IBKR services are required.
+The optional integration tests below exercise the real services.

 ### Slack integration test